Madras HC restrains Muslim body from organising assembly siege

 granted the interim injunction till March 11, restraining the the Federation of Tamil Nadu Islamic and Political

-Organisations and its allied associations from organising the agitation, proposed for Wednesday.
+Organisations and its allied associations from holding the agitation, proposed for Wednesday.

 Passing the interim order on a PIL which sought to forebear the police from granting permission to the agitation,